Yuen-Ling-Wong/Yuen-Ling-Wong/README.md

 🌿 I have a diverse background in **Data Science** , **M.S.W**, & **Public Policy**! 🔭

-🌎 Based in Canada 🇨🇦, I love bringing ideas💡, creativity 🎨, and data insights 📈 to life - Creating Beauty and Solutions from Scratch 🚀!
+🌎 Based in Canada 🇨🇦, I love bringing ideas💡, creativity 🎨, and data insights 📈 to life - Creating Meaningful Solutions from Scratch 🚀!

 🌈 Excited to use data science knowledge to make positive changes in our society! 🥰